Peter Openshaw (immunologist): Honours

-Fellow of the Royal College of Physicians (1994), Fellow of the Academy of Medical Sciences (1999); Fellow of the Society of Biology (2014); National Institute for Health Research (NIHR) Senior Investigator (2013).
+Openshaw is a Fellow of the Royal College of Physicians (1994), a Fellow of the Academy of Medical Sciences (1999) and a Fellow of the Society of Biology (2014).
+He was selected as Senior Investigator by National Institute for Health Research (NIHR) in 2013 and 2020.

 Openshaw was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to medicine and immunology.

 Selected publications

+Personal life

+Openshaw has sons (Sam and Jonathan), a daughter (Madeleine) and four direct grandchildren.
+He also has a step son (John James Welch) two step daughters Florence Welch and Grace Welch.